 TIP: Your wedding day can pass in a quick blur!
 Keep note of who helped you with the weddings, the gifts that were given, and the general support that was shown at this special time.
 While this may seem a little uncomfortable or awkward, noting these things will mean you will be able to pay gratitude where it’s due and avoid the even more awkward situation of thanking someone for the wrong gift or forgetting to thank someone for something they did.

 The decision of choosing a thank you card template is often a simple one.
 Wedding thank you cards can often match the rest of your suite of wedding stationery.
-However, if you’re keen to mix things up a bit, choosing a wedding thank you card that works well with your personality or wedding aesthetic can be a bit more time consuming and take more thought.
+However, if you’re keen to mix things up a bit, choosing a wedding thank you card design that works well with your personality or wedding aesthetic can be a bit more time consuming and take more thought.

 If your invitations, save the dates, menus, and signage are all minimalist, it only makes sense to go with a minimalist design for your wedding thank you cards over one that is perhaps more abstract or has a geometric design.
 Not everything has to be exactly the same as this may get a little bit boring, but too many variations and differences for the sake of difference may make your wedding stationery seem a little messy.
 Make sure that the styles you choose complement each other.
+You can also create a save the date video to amplify your social media announcement.

 Remember, it’s not only the style of your wedding stationery that’s an important factor in choosing your wedding thank you cards.
 The style and aesthetic of your wedding are just as important.
 A modern wedding with a rustic theme is probably not going to have a very formal thank you card with gold embroidery, while a very formal traditional wedding isn’t likely to have a cute fluffy wedding thank you card that feels completely detached to the theme of the wedding.
 Remember, it’s not only the style of your wedding stationery that’s an important factor in choosing your wedding thank you cards.
 The style and aesthetic of your wedding are just as important.
 A modern wedding with a rustic theme is probably not going to have a very formal thank you card with gold embroidery, while a very formal traditional wedding isn’t likely to have a cute fluffy wedding thank you card that feels completely detached to the theme of the wedding.